 Privacy is precious, and one has a full right to know how the information is being used and control the access to the sensitive data.
 We predict that if the blockchain technologies will be used widely, the patients’ information will be breach-proof, which will enhance one’s ID security.

 Digitalization has an immense impact on the healthcare systems throughout the world, and emerging technologies only move this process forward.
-Because of the implementation of digital platform solutions like EHRs, AI-powered programs, mHealth devices, and medical wearables, the medical care quality and accessibility is becoming better, more affordable, and on-demand.
+Because of the implementation of digital platform solutions like EHRs, AI-powered programs, mHealth and telehealth devices, and medical wearables, the medical care quality and accessibility is becoming better, more affordable, and on-demand.
+Visit the additional article on the barriers to mhealth adoption.

 At Empeek, we are dedicated to making the digitalization of healthcare a worldwide practice by developing medical software to empower the providers and patients with real-time knowledge.
 Contact us today and we’ll discuss how you can improve the healthcare delivery with us!